-- 50m cord bundle (can be purchased here)
+- 50m nylon cord bundle

 1. Measure out 8 lengths of 10 ft long cord.
 Cut out 2 additional pieces that are 2 ft in length - these smaller pieces will be used to secure your planter on the top and bottom.